Kesha Allegedly Accused Dr. Luke Of Raping Other Artists In Texts To Lady Gaga

 On January 5, the Inquisitr reported that Lady Gaga and Katy Perry became involved in the ongoing legal battle between Kesha and Dr. Luke.
 A text message that Kesha sent to Lady Gaga was presented as part of the hearing on December 26, 2016.
 A judge allowed Dr. Luke to show the texts that were from April of 2016 to the “Poker Face” singer and Katy Perry.

-The Kesha/Lady Gaga texts at the center of the new claim do not refer specifically to the name, Dr. Luke.
+The Kesha/Lady Gaga texts at the center of the new claim do not refer specifically to the name Dr. Luke.
 However, the Sony producer firmly believes the insinuation is quite clear.

 Dr. Luke also sued Kesha’s lawyer after the lawyer claimed on social media that the music producer raped Lady Gaga in 2014.
 Dr. Luke and Lady Gaga have both denied the allegation.